cnshingledecker/Dday/README.md

 ## Compiling the code

-To compile this code run `make` _**three**_ times.
-If you encounter any errors, or if the compilation doesn't finish after the third attempt, then it's time to pay attention to the compiler messages.
+To compile this code run `make`.

+The build now removes stale Fortran module files before recompiling, so it should not require multiple passes.

 ## Running the code